real-bombinho/GoNtroller/README.md

 # GoNtroller

+This project is based on an ESP8266 (NodeMCU).

 NTC is a simple unit to read an NTC sensor, here in a voltage divider with a 47kOhm to ground Sensor in use is a Sourcing Map 100K Temperature Sensor Probe NTC.
 A,B and C have only been roughly calculated as my reference temperature probe was down on battery.